rubenskaiserman/GeoNuclearDataAPI/README.md

-# GeoNuclearDataTelegram
+# GeoNuclearDataAPI

-Bot for reading the GeoNuclearData
+API for reading the data inside GeoNuclearData